offerzen/integration_test_kit/README.md

 # IntegrationTestKit
-Integration Test Kit provides a small DSL for defining integration test commands, and an endpoint for calling them from the local machine.
+Integration Test Kit provides a small DSL for defining integration test commands, and an endpoint for calling them locally.
 The initial use case was for running integration test commands for specific testing scenarios in [Cypress](https://www.cypress.io), such as cleaning the test database or creating seed data.

 Integration Test Kit is inspired by the functionality of [Cypress On Rails](https://github.com/shakacode/cypress-on-rails).